Aftermath: 36 - Chimes at Midnight (2015)

 She does.
 A bad.
 Job.
 At this.

 One two three four.
 She grits her teeth and torques a wrench, looking up at the outer casing she’s prying free for His Majesty over there, who feels the need to stare into the nest of circuitry coiled inside Rig 3.5.
 He’s communing with it like a protagonist in a William Gibson novel, exuding an aura of Academic Prowess that’s getting all over the floor.
 He’s not well liked.
-He’s split K-science into a For Faction and an Against Faction, and none of the military personnel like him at all.
+He’s split K-Science into a For Faction and an Against Faction, and none of the military personnel like him at all.
 Maybe it’s the hair.
 Maybe it’s the arrogance.
-Maybe it’s that there’s something about him that’s a little bit Napoleonic and he makes them nervous.
-Maybe it’s that he’s as annoying as shit.
+Maybe it’s that there’s something Napoleonic about him, and he makes them nervous.
+Maybe it’s that he’s annoying as shit.

 Of course, he’s her favorite.
 Of course he is.
 Instantly.
 Five seconds into the first fight he ever picks with her, her soul seals his pattern down.

 Geiszler.
-Who the hell gets himself named ‘Newton’ anyway, and then styles himself ‘Newt’?
+Who the hell gets himself named “Newton” and styles himself “Newt?”
 Ugh, talk about trying to divorce the medium from the message.
 She loves it.
 He’s complicated.
 She can tell.
-She can also tell that she doesn’t scare him.
+She can also tell she doesn’t scare him and that’s maybe her favorite thing about him.

 He’s trouble.
 Right here in River City.
 With a capital T.